gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/scripts/new_dataset_neurons_900.md

 ```

 ![](new_dataset_neurons_900_files/figure-gfm/unnamed-chunk-18-1.png)<!-- -->
-\#\#\# Select PCs The Jack Straw Plot is not conclusive.
+\#\#\# Select PCs
+The Jack Straw Plot is not conclusive.
 The ellbow plot
-suggest that 15 PCs could be a good choice.
+suggests that 15 PCs could be a good choice.
 We will later try different
 amount of PCs to check if the results are robust to these changes.

 ``` r